Jaxelr/Nancy.Template.Webservice/.github/CONTRIBUTING.md

 # How to contribute

-I've tried to keep the requirements to the minimum possible.
+I've tried to keep the requirements as minimal as plausible.

 ## Pull requests